Koha-Community/kohadocs/en/source/02_administration.rst

 -  Don't allow

 -  The OPAC will still be searchable if patrons can't log in, this just disables the patron account access via the OPAC

-`QuoteOfTheDay <#QuoteOfTheDay>`__
+.. _quoteoftheday-label:

+QuoteOfTheDay
 ''''''''''''''''''''''''''''''''''

 Default: Disable